NE-SmallTown/react-interesting/Something-Interestingly-About-Redux-Or-Its-Author.md

 ## 6. [How to dispatch a Redux action with a timeout?](http://stackoverflow.com/questions/35411423/how-to-dispatch-a-redux-action-with-a-timeout/35415559)

-# Something great not about react(I see them on dan's twitter)
+# Something great not about react(from twitter or anywhere)

 ![2016 - the year of web streams](https://jakearchibald.com/2016/streams-ftw/)